 Professor Gagliardi is the 2017 recipient of the George M. Dennison Presidential Faculty award.
 Elected by her peers practicing in the respective fields of law, she is Academic Fellow of both the American College of Trust and Estate Counsel and the American College of Tax Counsel.
 She currently serves as Montana State Chair of the American College of Trust and Estate Counsel.
 Gagliardi is a past chair of the Business, Estates, Trust, Tax and Real Estate Section of the State Bar of Montana.

-She authors three treatises in the area of estate and gift taxation including How to Save Time and Taxes Handling Estates (Lexis Nexis), Modern Estate Planning, 2nd Ed. (with Professors Martin Burke and Mike Friel, Lexis Nexis), Planning for Large Estates (current update author, Lexis Nexis).
+She authors three treatises in the area of estate and gift taxation including Clark and Gagliardi, How to Save Time and Taxes Handling Estates (Lexis Nexis), Burke, Friel, Gagliardi, Modern Estate Planning, 2nd Ed., Freeman and Rapkin, Planning for Large Estates (current update author, Lexis Nexis).
 She also co-authors with Professor James Delaney the Question and Answers Series book on Estate and Gift Taxation (LexisNexis).
-Professor Gagliardi presents regularly at national tax conferences and has been invited to speak at the Portland Tax Forum, the Seattle Estate Planning Institute, the ABA Mid-Year Section of Taxation Meeting, the Tulane Tax Institute and the Montana Tax Institute.
+Professor Gagliardi presents regularly at national tax conferences and has spoken at the Portland Tax Forum, the Seattle Estate Planning Seminar, the ABA Mid-Year Section of Taxation Meeting, and the Tulane Tax Institute.

 Prior to teaching Professor Gagliardi practiced in the areas of estate, business and tax planning with the law firms of Perkins Coie, Seattle, Washington, and Day, Berry & Howard, Hartford, Connecticut, now Day Pitney.
 She also was Of Counsel to George Law Offices, Missoula, Montana, where she obtained an AV rating from Martindale Hubbell.
 She clerked for The Honorable William J. Jameson, Senior Judge, United States District Court for Montana, and for the Honorable James R. Browning then Chief Judge, Ninth Circuit Court of Appeals.
 Professor Gagliardi earned her LL.M. in Taxation from New York University School of Law, receiving the Harry J. Ruddick award for distinction in the graduate tax program and serving on the New York Tax Law Review as a graduate editor.
 She holds her J.D. with high honors from the University of Montana School of Law and her B.A. in Economics from Yale University.